salan668/FAE/README.md

 ```
 git clone https://github.com/salan668/FAE.git
 ```
-If you would like to use FAE in any project, please add the path in your system envirement.
-A trick method is to create a .pth file in the site-packages folder (<Your own python folder>\Lib\site-packages) and add a path that point to the root folder of the FAE.

 ### Architecture of Project
 - **DataContainer**
     - **DataContainer**.
 The structure to contain the data, which also includes methods like saving/loading.
     - **DataSeparate**.
 Including functions to separate data into training part and testing part.
-    - **DataBalance**, The class to deal with data imbalance.
-Now we provided Under-sampling, Over-sampling, and SMOTE method.
 - **Feature Analysis**
+    - **DataBalance**, Sample the cases to make the binary-labels balance.
     - **Normalization**.
-To Normalize the data
+Normalize the data to avoid the scale effect of different features.
     - **DimensionReduction**.
-To reduce the dimension, including PCA.
+Reduce the feature dimension, including PCA.
     - **Classifier**.
-The classifier to develop the model, including SVM, AE, Random Forests, LDA.
+Map the features onto the labels.
     - **CrossValidation**.
-The CV model to estimate the model.
-Return the metrics
+Estimate model by using cross-validation on the training data set.
     - **FeatureSelector**.
-The class to select features, which including 1) remove non-useful features, e.g. the VolumnNum; 2) different method to select features, like ANOVA, RFE, Relief.
+Select the sub-features from the feature matrix.
-    - **FeturePipeline**.
+    - **Pipelines**.
 The class to estimate the model with different feature selected method and classifier.
 - **Image2Feature**
     - **RadiomicsFeatureExtractor**.
 This class help extract features from image and ROI with batch process.
 This class should be more "smart" in the future.
 - **Visulization**.
     - **DrawDoubleLine**.
-This function helps draw doulbe-y plot. e.g. plot accuracy and error against the number of iterations.
+This function helps draw double-y plot. e.g. plot accuracy and error against the number of iterations.
     - **DrawROCList**.
 This function helps draw different ROC curves.
 AUC will be calculated automaticly and labeled on the legend.
     - **FeatureRelationship**.
 This function helps draw the distribution of the values of different features.
 I can only show at most 3 features in one figure.
     - **FeatureSort**.
 This function helps draw the features and the weights of them on the classifiction model.